A Teacher’s Guide To Spaced Repetition And Creating An Effective Spaced Repetition Schedule

 If regular tests are part of your curriculum, include that week’s revision topics on the test, even if they are unrelated to the recently taught topics.

-Students may find this a little uncomfortable to begin with, but it will encourage them to continually review previously learned material.
+Students may find this slightly uncomfortable to begin with, but it will encourage them to continually review previously learned material.
 It also reinforces that learning does not stop at the end of a lesson or a sequence of lessons; it is an ongoing process.

 6. Interleaving

 This is the process of combining two or more topics into a single question.
-Interleaving is a powerful teaching tool because it:
+Interleaving is an effective teaching tool because it:

 In a language lesson, it could be using previously learned sentence structures or word endings with a new set of vocabulary.
 In English, it could be comparing the lead characters from two novels.
 Used effectively, interleaving can enhance the learning of old and new material simultaneously.